 I once found myself in a completely reversed situation at a group dinner at a farm-to-table restaurant where I was the only meat-eater (a very picky one at that and a former pescetarian) at a table of eight vegetarians and vegans.
 When a bowl of popcorn tossed in bacon butter arrived at the table no one batted an eyelash or made a gagging noise when I claimed the bowl to myself and devoured the entire thing.
 I didn’t feel awkward nor did anyone else at the table.
 When it comes down to it, it’s just food.
 The company is the important part.

-Hope this helps, Antoinette.
-Let me know about any vegan recipes that go over well with your sister, her BF and perhaps some of the other guests.
 Who knows — maybe the vegan edibles at this year’s BBQ will be just as big a hit as your normal, meaty offerings.
 And if you haven’t started using biodegradable and reusable serveware already, please do so to minimize the impact that your backyard bash has on landfills.
 Happy grillin’.